Learn-Together-Pro/ComputerScience/Readme.md

 ## What is this about?

-This repostory contains nearly dozen curated collection: learning materials, toolboxes, newspapers, working groups, collection of other collections.
+This repostory contains nearly dozen curated collections: learning materials, toolboxes, newspapers, working groups, collection of other collections.
 Everything you will find useful if you are interested in Systems Design.

 Here you can find: